agarrharr/awesome-cli-apps/contributing.md

 - Start the description with a capital and end with a full stop/period.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
-- The pull request should have a useful title and include a link to the App and why it should be included.
+- The pull request should have a useful title like `Add app-xyz` and include a link to the app and why it should be included.

 Thank you for your suggestions!